All solutions & products

 3 · Intent-routed retrieval orchestration

 The RAG reasoning layer: Query → Understand → Expand → Hybrid Retrieve → Rerank → Assemble → Generate.
-Classifies query intent — factual, exploratory, document-finding, expertise-location, temporal — to route strategy per query, blending dense (HNSW), sparse (BM25), and metadata filtering.
-Confidence thresholds and citation enforcement act as generation guardrails.
+Scope detection routes each query across the space hierarchy — "my docs" to Personal, "our project" to Team, "company policy" to Org — then blends dense retrieval (HNSW), sparse retrieval (BM25), and metadata filtering, with confidence thresholds and citation enforcement as generation guardrails.

 In active buildout